Jack Ryan (character): Second Ryan administration

+In Dead or Alive (2010), Ryan decides to come out of retirement and run for president as a Republican, citing his disappointment with President Kealty's policies.
+He campaigns against him in Locked On (2011) and wins the election, overcoming Czech billionaire Paul Laska's attempts to discredit him by labeling his longtime friend Clark as a fugitive and implicating him by association.

+In his second administration, President Ryan has mostly dealt with crises in China (Threat Vector, Power and Empire, Code of Honor, Shadow of the Dragon, Defense Protocol), Russia (Command Authority, Commander in Chief, Act of Defiance, Rules of Engagement), North Korea (Full Force and Effect), and Iran (Oath of Office).
+He has also dealt with the Islamic State (True Faith and Allegiance), an Indian billionaire who attempts to intimidate him into repealing a protectionist bill (Chain of Command), and coups in Panama (Command and Control) and Angola (Executive Power).
+In addition, President Ryan's Cabinet is composed of recurring characters such as White House Chief of Staff Arnie van Damm, director of national intelligence Mary Pat Foley, and secretary of state Scott Adler.

+President Ryan has also made appearances in the Jack Junior series of novels, which feature his son as an analyst and field operative for The Campus.
+His other children Katie and Kyle have also featured in recent Ryanverse novels as members of the United States military.

 Ryan Doctrine

 At the end of Executive Orders, Ryan, in the tradition of Presidents Monroe, Truman, Carter and Reagan, issues a foreign policy doctrine which largely defines his administration's international perspective.
 The Ryan Doctrine states that the U.S. will no longer tolerate attacks on "our territory, our possessions, or our citizens," and will hold whoever orders such attacks accountable.

 This statement comes soon after the Ebola attack on the U.S. ordered by Daryaei.
 Ryan announces the new doctrine on television, momentarily cutting away to show Daryaei and his UIR advisors being incinerated by laser-guided bombs launched from two F-117s, on Ryan's orders.
 Therefore, the Ryan doctrine supersedes the executive order put in place by President Ford, which forbids the assassination of foreign heads of state.
 Ryan, however, believes it is a more ethical alternative than total war, since it punishes the person responsible for the attack instead of the people he rules.

 Within the books, the Ryan doctrine is not officially invoked after Daryaei's death (although Ryan threatens to use it on the Chinese leadership in The Bear and the Dragon, should anything happen to American citizens living in China as a consequence of the Siberian War).